Kenwood Chef: Overview

-The A701C, same design to A703C Made by Kenwood Argentina S.A. was the first Kenwood mixer fully electronic (non centrifugal) with improved motor.
+The A701C, having the same design as the A703C (Made by Kenwood Argentina S.A.) was the first fully electronic Kenwood mixer(non centrifugal) and had an improved motor.

 During the mid-1970s the A901 series replaced the A701.
-The shape was basically similar but with a slightly more streamlined appearance.
+The shape was basically the same but with a slightly more streamlined appearance.
 The design of the machine was entirely new.
 The Chef was designed for multi-functionality and simplicity of use.
 Its planetary action (which ensured the beater or whisk reached the outer parts of the mixing bowl) and various motor outlets for attachments made it very versatile.
 Kenwood's 1976 attachments for the Chefs included mincers, slicers, coffee mill, sausage making attachment, shredders, bean slicer and pea huller, can opener, liquidiser, potato peeler, cream maker and juice extractor.

 The original A901 had a redesigned centrifugal speed controller, replaced in the A901P (Chef Deluxe) by the new electronic speed control first seen on the A703C.
 The standard A901 was white with black trim, the "Super Chef" orange with brown trim, and the "Chef Deluxe" in beige with brown trim costing about £10 more.
 These more expensive models came with a stainless steel bowl (also sold as an optional extra, specifically for pastry making) instead of the standard plastic bowl.
 In around 1983 a white with silver and maroon trim "Chef Excel" with slight changes in appearance was introduced.
 Later Excel models were white with light blue trim, and finally all white.

-In 1997, a Special Edition KM500 SE was launched, to celebrate 50 years of Kenwood.
+In 1997, a Special Edition KM500 SE was launched to celebrate 50 years of Kenwood.
 The model, based on a KM200 but with an all-metal top arm, was finished in Aubergine with a special 'limited edition' plate with unique number, and a stainless steel mixing bowl.
 The packaging also contained a special booklet detailing the history of Kenwood.

 In 2004 the redesigned KM001 series was introduced, different both mechanically and in appearance.
-Models in this series had an extra power outlet, which enabled them to use a wider range of over 20 attachments.
-The first Titanium series- KM001 was manufactured in UK then future models moved to Chinese manufacture.
+Models in this series had an extra power outlet which enabled them to use a wider range of over 20 attachments.
+The first Titanium series- KM001 was manufactured in UK and future models moved to Chinese manufacture.

 The 2006 range consisted of six different Chef models, differing mainly in power.